dmx-systems/dmx-documentation/docs/user.rst

 The *Workspace Selector* is part of the upper toolbar and let`s you select your current *Workspace*.
 "Workspaces" are the highest level of content organization in DMX.
 Everything you create is automatically assigned to the workspace selected in this menu.

-"DMX" is the name of a pre-installed *Public* workspace.
 In DMX everyone can create, edit and delete workspaces.
-If you create a new workspace you become its *Owner* and can invite other users as "Members" to share it.
-You can think of a workspace as a context in which you would organize your work, but don't worry, all items you store in DMX can be associated with each other, no matter to which workspace they are assigned.
+If you create a new workspace you become its *Owner* and can invite users as "Members" to share the workspace with.
+You can think of a workspace as a context in which you would organize your work while, of course, you can still associate items across different workspaces.

-.. note:: Every item in DMX is assigned to one workspace.
-To which workspace an item is assigned allows DMX to determine who is allowed to *create* new ones, *edit* or *read* the information.
+Each workspace has a *SharingMode* and you can find more about all five types of workspaces in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.

-Therefore each workspace is of one distinct *SharingMode* and you can find more about all five types of workspaces in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.
+.. note:: Every item in DMX is assigned to exactly one workspace.
+Which workspace an item is assigned to determines if a user has *read* or *write* permission for an item.

 The DMX Standard Distribution comes with the following workspaces pre-installed: *System*, *Administration* and *DMX*.